 With all this effort, they’d be lucky to make Rs.
 20 by the end of the day.
 Moving towards another

 , also in Godda, are some who will make even less.
 The women bringing the tall stacks of leaves on their heads also collected and stitched those leaves together.
 They make excellent disposable eating ‘plates.’
 Tea shops, hotels and canteens will buy these by the hundred.
 The women might make Rs.
 15-20.
 The next time you eat off these plates at a railway station, you’ll know how they got there.

 All the women have long distances to traverse and many responsibilities at home.
 The pressure on market day is great.
 The haat is a weekly event.
 So whatever the small producers or vendors make today has to help sustain their families over the next seven days.
 They face other pressures too.
 Often, at the edge of the village, they run into moneylenders who try and bully them into parting with their produce for a pittance.
 Some succumb to this.

 Others are bound by agreements to sell only to their creditors.
 You often find them waiting at the merchant’s shop.
-That seems to be the case with the adivasi (indigenous) woman sitting at the store in Rayagada in Orissa, waiting for the trader who owns it.
+That seems to be the case with the Adivasi woman sitting at the store in Rayagada in Odisha, waiting for the trader who owns it.
 She could be stuck there for hours.
-At the outskirts of the village, more people from the same adivasi group are on their way to the market.
+On the outskirts of the village, more people from the same Adivasi group are on their way to the market.
 Since most of them owe money to the merchants, their bargaining power is terribly weak.

 There is also the bullying, including sexual harassment, that women vendors face everywhere.
 Here, it’s not just the police, but forest guards too.